-Each organization is required to have an updated organizational constitution on file with the Department of Student Activities as part of their annual recognition cycle.
+Each organization is required to have an up-to-date organizational constitution on file with the Department of Student Activities as part of their annual recognition cycle.
 These documents outline organizations' guidelines for self-governance within the parameters of student rules and federal, state, and local law.